lentinj/tp-compact-keyboard/README.md

     bluez-simple-agent hci0 90:7F:61:01:02:03

-You should see the passkey to type in appear in the hcidump window, type it at the prompt (using a keyboard already connected to your computer) and press enter.
-You should have paired.
+You should see the passkey appear in the hcidump window.
+Type that passkey at the prompt (using a keyboard already connected to your computer) and press enter.
+You should now be paired.
 Finally:

     bluez-test-device trusted 90:7F:61:01:02:03 1
     bluez-test-input connect 90:7F:61:01:02:03